-Application fee required.
+Except for eVS mailers under 705.2.0, the application fee is required.
 See Notice 123-Price List.

 5.1.6 Payment of Permit Imprint Postage

 Payment must be made for each mailing, either in cash or through an advance deposit account, before the mailing can be released for processing.
 Funds to pay postage must be deposited as directed by the USPS.
 If the funds paid or on deposit are less than that necessary to pay for a mailing, the difference must be paid or deposited before the mailing or other permit imprint mailings can be accepted.
 Credit for postage is not allowed.
 Postage may not be paid partly in money and partly by postage stamps unless permitted by standard.